Lemoncode/webpack-by-sample/03 Misc/02 Tree Shaking ES6/README.md

 # 02 Tree Shaking ES6

-On of the most interest features that ships Webpack 2 is Tree Shaking: this allows to remove from a destination bundle the exports that are not in use by the project, reducing dramatically the site of our bundle.
+On of the most interest features that ships Webpack 2 and it has Webpack 3 too, is Tree Shaking: this allows to remove from a destination bundle the exports that are not in use by the project, reducing dramatically the site of our bundle.

 We will start from sample _01 Styles/03 SASS_ and we are going to create a simple sample in ES6: